-As of September 2020 all primary schools will be required to have Relationships and Health Education in place.
+As of September 2020, all primary schools are statutorily required to have a Relationships and Health Education programme in place.

-As a maintained school we have an obligation to teach children from Year 1 to Year 6 about aspects of RSE.
+As a maintained school, we have an obligation to teach children from Year 1 to Year 6 about aspects of RSE.
 The mention of the words, 'Sex education' can create unnecessary anxiety for parents and carers and we want to reassure you that the focus of much RSE in primary school is broader than you might think, focussing more so on the Relationships rather than the Sex aspect.
-RSE is learning about the emotional, social and physical aspects of growing up, relationships, sex and human sexuality.
+RSE is learning about the emotional, social and physical aspects of growing up and relationships.
 Some aspects are taught in science, and others are taught as part of personal, social, health and economic education (P.S.H.E).

-The aim is to provide pupils with accurate information about the bod and reproduction as well as the essential skills needed for building positive, enjoyable, respectful and non-exploitative relationships and staying safe both on and offline.
+The aim is to provide pupils with accurate information about the body and reproduction as well as the essential skills needed for building positive, enjoyable, respectful and non-exploitative relationships and staying safe both on and offline.
+This is all done at an age-appropriate level.

-THE LEGAL POSITION FOR SRE
+THE LEGAL POSITION FOR RSE

 Relationship Education and Health Education are now statutory in all Primary Schools in England and children CANNOT be withdrawn from these lessons.
-SRE plays an important part in fulfilling the statutory duties all schools have to meet.
+RSE plays an important part in fulfilling the statutory duties all schools have to meet.

-- SRE plays a vital part in meeting schools' safeguarding obligations.
-Ofsted is clear that schools must have a preventative programme that enables pupils to learn about safety and risks in relationships. - Schools maintain a statutory obligation under the Children Act (2004) to promote their pupils' wellbeing and under the Education Act (1996) to prepare children and young people for the challenges, opportunities and responsibilities of adult life. - Under section 78 of the Education Act 2002 and the Academies Act 2010, a P.S.H.E curriculum should promote the spiritual, moral, cultural, mental and physical development of the pupils and prepare them for the opportunities, responsibilities and experiences of later life. - In the recent review of the National Curriculum, the government has made it clear that all state schools 'should make provision for personal, social, health and economic educations (PSHE) drawing on good practice' (National Curriculum in England, DfE, 2013) and that 'sex and relationship education (SRE) is an important part of PSHE education' (Guidance PSHE education, DfE, 2013). - The Department of Health set out its ambition for all children and young people to receive high quality SRE in the Sexual Healthy Improvement Framework (2013). - The DfE's paper The Importance of Teaching (2010) highlighted that 'Children need high quality SRE so they can make wise and informed choices'.
+- RSE plays a vital part in meeting schools' safeguarding obligations.
+Ofsted is clear that schools must have a curriculum that enables pupils to learn about positive relationships. - Schools maintain a statutory obligation under the Children Act (2004) to promote their pupils' wellbeing and under the Education Act (1996) to prepare children and young people for the challenges, opportunities and responsibilities of adult life. - Under section 78 of the Education Act 2002 and the Academies Act 2010, a P.S.H.E curriculum should promote the spiritual, moral, cultural, mental and physical development of the pupils and prepare them for the opportunities, responsibilities and experiences of later life. - In the National Curriculum review, the government has made it clear that all state schools 'should make provision for personal, social, health and economic educations (PSHE) drawing on good practice' (National Curriculum in England, DfE, 2013) and that 'sex and relationship education (SRE) is an important part of PSHE education' (Guidance PSHE education, DfE, 2013).